serradura/u-authorization/README.md

   authorization.to(:sales).edit?(charge)   #=> true

   # :default is the only permitted key to receive
-  # another symbol as value (a policy reference).
+  # another symbol as a value (a policy reference).
   authorization.to(:default).edit?(charge) #=> true

   # #policy() method has a similar behavior of #to(),
-  # but if there is a policy named as ":default", it will be fetched and instantiated by default.
+  # but if there is a policy defined as ":default", it will be fetched and instantiated by default.
   authorization.policy.edit?(charge)         #=> true
   authorization.policy(:sales).edit?(charge) #=> true

   # Cloning the authorization changing only its context.
   new_authorization = authorization.map(context: [